thomasberge/string_tools/README.md

 ## Versions

 This is the final version of the first main version.
 Any updates made here will only be bugfixes, not changes or enhancements.
+The second version will be a major refactor and will therefor not be backwardscompatible.

 ## Installing